alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 end
 ```

-## Enforcing _being an action_
+**Enforcing _being an action_**

+The object does one thing and it's not to be instantiated.
-Since we're mimicking a function, we feel the urgency to express it as a
+This why there's the urgency to name it as a
-function, thus naming it with a verb or any other grammar construct representing
+function, thus with a verb or any other grammar construct representing
-the *doing only one thing*.
+the *doing a thing*.

 ```ruby
 class Orders::NotifyShipment